rambutan32/librambutan/docs/source/unix-toolchain.rst

   $ screen /dev/ttyXXX

-(On Windows, you will need to use a separate program, such as Maple IDE's serial console or `PuTTY
+(On Windows, you will need to use a separate program, such as `PuTTY
 <http://www.chiark.greenend.org.uk/~sgtatham/putty/>`_.)

 ``screen`` will present you an empty terminal.
 Your board is waiting